sartography/spiff-example-cli/docs/intro.rst

 Making your first BPMN can be overwhelming, here we can go over an example step by step and create a simple flow together with as many attributes as possible.
-In our example and through the documentation we will continue to use Camunda Modeler as our application for modeling BPMN. `Camunda Modeler <https://camunda.com/download/modeler/>`_
+In our example and through the documentation we will continue to use Camunda Modeler as our application for modeling BPMN. `Camunda Modeler Download Page <https://camunda.com/download/modeler/>`_

 .. sidebar:: BPMN Modelers